View All 1796 Draped Bust Dime

 Description

 The 1796 Draped Bust Dime is a special strike dime from the Draped Bust Dimes 1796-1807 series.
 With a mintage of 22,135, this is a scarce issue.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1807).
-Designed by Robert Scot.
-Struck in 89.2% silver, 10.8% copper, 19.8 mm in diameter.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1798-1807).
+First year of the U.S. dime.
+Only 22,135 struck.
+The small eagle reverse makes this a one-year type for collectors.
+Auction record: $750,000 SP67 09-17-2020 Heritage Auctions.
+Struck in 89.2% silver, 10.8% copper, weighing 2.7 grams, 19.8 mm in diameter, with a reeded edge.
 Cataloged as PCGS #94461.
-The Draped Bust Dime was among the first ten-cent coins produced by the U.S. All dates are scarce.
-The 1796 and 1797 with small eagle reverse are major rarities commanding strong premiums.

 External References